Jayson Aquino: Baltimore Orioles

+On December 9, 2015, Aquino was claimed off waivers by the St. Louis Cardinals.

-Aquino was traded by the Cardinals to the Baltimore Orioles for cash on April 7, 2016.
-He pitched for the Bowie Baysox of the Class AA Eastern League before he was promoted to the major leagues on July 4, 2016.
+On April 7, 2016, Aquino was traded by the Cardinals to the Baltimore Orioles in exchange for cash.
+He pitched for the Bowie Baysox of the Double-A Eastern League before he was promoted to the major leagues for the first time on July 4.
+Aquino made 3 scoreless appearances for Baltimore during his rookie campaign, logging 3 strikeouts over 2 1/3 innings.

 Aquino made his first career start in the majors on April 22, 2017, for the Baltimore Orioles against the Boston Red Sox at Oriole Park at Camden Yards.
 He went six innings, giving up just two runs on six hits and three walks, while striking out two batters.
-Aquino earned the victory in a 4-2 Orioles win, the first of his Major League career.
-He elected free agency on November 6, 2017, and signed a new minor league contract with Baltimore on December 22.
-He was released from the organization on June 19, 2018.
+Aquino earned the victory in a 4-2 Orioles win, the first of his MLB career.
+In 4 games (2 starts) for Baltimore, he struggled to a 1-2 record and 7.43 ERA with 14 strikeouts across 13 1/3 innings pitched.
+Aquino was designated for assignment following the promotion of Austin Hays on September 5.
+He cleared waivers and was sent outright to the Triple-A Norfolk Tides on September 10.
+Aquino elected free agency following the season on November 6.

+On December 22, 2017, Aquino re–signed with the Orioles on a new minor league contract.
+In 12 starts split between Bowie and Norfolk, he accumulated a combined 4-6 record and 5.15 ERA with 40 strikeouts across 57 2/3 innings pitched.
+Aquino was released by the Orioles organization on June 19, 2018.

 Kansas City T-Bones

 On July 19, 2018, Aquino signed with the Kansas City T-Bones of the American Association of Independent Professional Baseball.
-He was released on August 8, 2018.
+In 4 games (3 starts) for the T-Bones, he struggled to an 0-1 record and 6.00 ERA with 5 strikeouts over 15 innings of work.
+Aquino was released by Kansas City on August 8.